A wireless mouse without the hassle of charging

 This is thanks to Logitech's Lightspeed technology, which Logitech says is designed to keep responsiveness as similar to wired mice as possible.
 The results feel impressive.

-I tried the G903 on Dota 2 and Overwatch, and it didn't feel different to my usual wired mouse.
+I tried the G903 on Dota 2 and Overwatch ($174.98 at Amazon.com), and it didn't feel different to my usual wired mouse.
 Despite being wireless, there's hardly any of the latency I expected.
 The mouse feels precise and accurate as it glides across the mousepad.

 I'm not a professional gamer, mind you, so I may be missing things that a pro would notice.
 But having put the G903 through its paces, I'm now confident that gaming on a wireless mouse is possible -- something I wouldn't have believed before.